redhat-beyond/Smarticle/CONTRIBUTING.md

 ## Pull Request Process
 1. Create an issue, address the Assignees and the Label.
-2. Clone the repository and make a contribution, commit change\s.
+2. Clone the repository and make a contribution, commit changes.
-3. Make sure the PR has been checked thoroughly before creating the new PR. todo
+3. Make sure the PR has been checked thoroughly before creating the new PR.
 4.	flake8 will test relevant python code.
-5.	if the PR gets enough support from the maintainers, it will be approved and merged.
+5. Once PR gets enough approvals from the Reviewers,It is ready to merge,
+6. Merge is done by Core Reviewers once it is approved by Reviewers.

+## Guidelines for quick PR merge
+* Commit description should include subject, empty line followed with comment in more details
+* In case commit resolves and Issue please resolves #Issue_id
+* PR should be as smaller as possible.
+* PR should not have merge conflicts (rebase, push --force)
-*	note that conflicts within the PR may cause the PR to be disapproved.
+* PR should (optional) include tests which covers the PR change
+* At least 2 Reviewers should Approve this PR

 ## Testing
 ### Testing with Flake8